deckebach-michael/cs457-pa1/README.md

     python src/dbms.py

-Additionally, the dbms has been tested using the PA4 test script. *Because PA4 requires multiple terminals, please do not pass the scripts via argument or standard input (on Linux).* Instead, the test script has been provided in pieces and can be copied and pasted into the terminals of running instances in four steps like so:
+Additionally, the dbms has been tested using the PA5 test script.
+You can pass the script via command line argument or standard input (on Linux) like so:

-#### Step 1.
-Terminal 1
-Run `python src/dbms.py`, then copy and paste the contents of `tests/pa4_test_P1a.txt` (or just type them out one-by-one)

-#### Step 2.
-Terminal 2
-Run `python src/dbms.py`, then copy and past the contents of `tests/pa4_test_P2a.txt` (or just type them out one-by-one)

-#### Step 3.
-Terminal 1
-Copy and paste the contents of `tests/pa4_test_P1b.txt` (or just type them out one-by-one)

-#### Step 4.
-Terminal 2
-Copy and past the contents of `tests/pa4_test_P2b.txt` (or just type them out one-by-one)

-Please reach out if you have any questions or issues!
+    python src/dbms.py tests/pa5_test.txt

+    python src/dbms.py < tests/pa5_test.txt

 ## Dependencies
 This program is built using Python 3.10.4 and requires Ubuntu version 18 or above.
 It uses the following standard library modules: